We are the Duvenhage-family and live in the Kalahari of Namibia, Africa.

-In our business I help Isabel with the preparation of meals.
+In our business I do the preparation of meals.
 I also assist in other chores, such as the laundry and the cleaning of our accommodation facilities.
 Since any business has quite enough paperwork, I go through as the “secretary”.

 Our children also help with different chores and activities during hunts.
 They enjoy socializing with all the hunting friends from all over the globe.